dylanedwardmoore/storyteller/README.md

 # Storyteller

 Welcome!
-I'll be updating this readme in the next few days to make it more informative as well as adding several additional features.
-In the meantime, I recommend following the example to set up your own story.
+I'll be updating this readme in the next few days to make it more informative as well as adding several additional features to the *Storyteller* project.
+In the meantime, I recommend checking out the example I have in the `modules` folder to get a sense for how to create your own story, when you feel ready you can go ahead and replace that with your own work.

 ## Installation